By Carolin Schiemer, Co-founder & CMO of EAT GRIM

 The fast answer is: pretty terrible.

-To clarify, the fast-growing agri-foodtech industry includes a wide range of startups and social enterprises that specialize, for example, in recycling waste, developing sustainable food packaging or redistributing supermarket, restaurant and farm food surplus, like Karma, TooGoodToGo or us, GRIM.
-According to a brand new report by Reuters called “Money Where Our Mouths Are“ - ironically a line Petra always uses when she pitches GRIM in front of investors - female entrepreneurs in the food and agricultural technology industry received a tiny fraction of the record sum of $16.9 billion investment deals secured worldwide in 2018.
+To clarify, the fast-growing agri-foodtech industry includes a wide range of startups and social enterprises that specialize, for example, in recycling waste, developing sustainable food packaging or redistributing supermarket, restaurant and farm food surplus, like Karma, TooGoodToGo or us, EAT GRIM.
+According to a report by Reuters called “Money Where Our Mouths Are“ - ironically a line Petra always uses when she pitches EAT GRIM in front of investors - female entrepreneurs in the food and agricultural technology industry received a tiny fraction of the record sum of $16.9 billion investment deals secured worldwide in 2018.
 Start-ups with at least one female founder represented only 16% of those deals and received just 5% of investments.
 Worse, female only founders received only 3% of investment.

 Does gender equality in the Nordics represent its investment in female founders?